mcuntz/pyjams/README.rst

        * - Function/module
          - Short description
        * - abc2plot
-         - Write a, B, iii), ... on a plot
+         - Deprecated, moved to package mcplot_.
+Write a, B, iii), ... on a plot
        * - color
-         - Collection of color palettes and continuous color maps
+         - Deprecated, moved to package mcplot_.
+Collection of color palettes and continuous color maps
        * - int2roman
          - Integer to Roman numeral conversion
        * - mcPlot
-         - Matthias Cuntz' standard plotting class
+         - Deprecated, moved to package mcplot_.
+Matthias Cuntz' standard plotting class
        * - position
-         - Position arrays of subplots to be used with add_axes
+         - Deprecated, moved to package mcplot_.
+Position arrays of subplots to be used with add_axes
        * - roman2int
          - Roman numeral to integer conversion
        * - signature2plot
-         - Write a copyright notice on a plot
+         - Deprecated, moved to package mcplot_.
+Write a copyright notice on a plot
        * - str2tex
-         - Convert strings to LaTeX strings in math environment used by matplotlib's usetex
+         - Deprecated, moved to package mcplot_.
+Convert strings to LaTeX strings in math environment used by matplotlib's usetex
        * - text2plot
-         - Write text on a plot
+         - Deprecated, moved to package mcplot_.
+Write text on a plot

 .. _Special Files: